Andrew-Kelley/Age_of_kingdoms/README.md

  - Will units only be able to do one thing during a turn?
 (Or for example can a swordsman attack for part of a turn and then enter a building to rejuvenate for the rest of the turn?)
+ - Will military units be produced "from scratch" from military buildings or will villagers go to military buildings to be trained?
  - How will I make the AI?
 (This is a major project in itself.
 I think I'll create something very simple first.
 Eventually, I'd like to make the AI smart enough that I cannot beat it when two computer players play together against